Robert Tripp Ross

 Robert Tripp Ross (June 4, 1903 – October 1, 1981) was an American politician from New York.
-He served in two non-consecutive terms to the United States House of Representatives and an assistant Secretary of Defense.
+He served in two non-consecutive terms to the United States House of Representatives and an assistant secretary of defense.

 Early life

 Ross was born in Washington, Beaufort County, North Carolina and attended the public schools there, subsequently attending Northeastern University.
 Later, he tried several professions including real estate investment in Florida, advertising sales in Florida and Texas, and auto sales in North Carolina.
 He moved to New York City in 1929, and engaged as a druggist.
 He took a job at a pharmacy in Queens where he became the manager.
 By 1946, he was an assistant to the president of a drug company.

 Political career

 In 1946, Ross ran for a seat in Congress from New York's 5th congressional district.
 Previously a Democratic district, Ross won election as one of 55 Republicans who swept to victory in the 1946 elections.
 His time in Congress was short, as he was defeated by T. Vincent Quinn in the 1948 elections and again in 1950.
 From 1949 until 1952, he was a director of sales and marketing for the Southern Athletic Company, which was owned by his brother-in-law.

 At the end of 1951, Quinn resigned his seat in Congress to become the Queens County District Attorney and Ross won the February 1952 special election to replace him.
-Ross was defeated in the general election in 1952 to Lester Holtzman.
+Ross was defeated in the general election in 1952 by Lester Holtzman.